 Drink Water Constantly – Passing out is the opposite of fun.
 As is nursing a brutal headache, taking a trip in an ambulance, etc. Keep the water chugging steady to avoid a medical emergency.

 Eat Breakfast, Lunch and Dinner – When it’s hot, eating can feel like a chore, but with constant walking and standing, you’ll need all the energy you can get.
-Coachella has amazing food, so there's no reason to skip.
-Greasy food will suck the life out of you, so stock up on the light and healthy.
+Coachella has amazing food, so there's no reason to skip meals.

 Don’t Overdo the Booze – Yes, beer and live music are an excellent pair, but pace yourself.
 Nothing kills the fun like a massive hangover.
 And how bummed will you be if you don’t even remember the best set of the weekend?